Cryptonomikhan/fama-ai/README.md

 Validates financial models for accuracy, consistency, and compliance with industry standards.
 The agent identifies issues categorized by severity (critical, major, minor), provides recommendations for improvement, and assesses risk areas.
 It also validates specific financial metrics and scenario analyses.

 ### Agent Coordinator
 Orchestrates the workflow between specialized agents, ensuring that outputs from one agent feed properly into the inputs of the next.
 The coordinator manages the overall process and assembles the final output.
+It also integrates report generation tools to produce professional reports in various formats.

+## Report Generation

+The Fama AI platform includes a comprehensive report generation system that produces well-formatted reports in multiple formats:

+### Report Formats
+- **JSON**: Machine-readable format for API integrations and programmatic access
+- **CSV**: Tabular format for financial data that can be imported into spreadsheet software
+- **PDF**: Professional-quality document format with tables, charts, and formatted text

+### Report Contents
+- Executive summary
+- Research findings
+- Financial models (income statement, cash flow)
+- Financial metrics (IRR, NPV, ROI)
+- Scenario analysis (baseline, bull, bear)
+- Validation results
+- Assumption documentation

+### Report Generation Methods
+- **Direct**: Generate reports directly using the `generate_report` function
+- **Tool-based**: Agents can generate reports using the provided report generation tools
+- **Team-integrated**: Report generation is integrated into the agent coordination workflow

 ## Implementation Status